Your health and wellbeing often come second, but it is important that as a carer, you take time to look after yourself

 What does it cost?

-We able to offer counselling at the greatly reduced rate of just £15.
+We able to offer counselling at the greatly reduced rate of just £15 per session.
 Our service is subsidised by CiB, and our volunteer counsellors are members of the British Association of Counselling and Physiotherapy.

 What to do next